Yoyo-kun/Kana-Randomizer/README.md

 # Kana Randomizer

 This is a simple Tkinter application that generates random buttons representing hiragana or katakana based on user input.
 Each button can be clicked to reveal its corresponding romaji or other kana forms.
+This application is designed to help Japanese beginners learn the language.

 ## Features